threenine/api-template/docs/index.md

 * **Intuitive:** Reuse and implement common patterns and practices
 * **Easy:** Designed to be easy to use and learn.
 Less time reading docs.
 * **Robust:** Develop production ready code
-* **Standards based:** : Based on the open standards for APIs: OpenAPI and JSON Schema.
+* **Standards based:** Based on the open standards for APIs: OpenAPI and JSON Schema.
+* **Patterns & Practices based:** prevent known development issues to reduce maintenance issues

 ### Sponsored by